8 Types of Owls in Ohio (With Pictures)

 Short-eared owls prefer open grassy habitats, such as meadows, prairies, and fields, making them well-suited to Ohio’s grasslands.
 Their habitat preference allows them to blend seamlessly into the tall grasses, making them excellent hunters.
 This owl species is highly adaptable and can be found in diverse grassland ecosystems throughout the state.

 When hunting, the short-eared owl uses its exceptional hearing and keen eyesight to locate its prey.
-It flies low over the grasslands, scanning the ground for movement, a common hunting behavior observed in owls of Ohio.
+It flies low over the grasslands, scanning the ground for movement, a common hunting behaviour observed in owls of Ohio.
 Once it spots a potential target, the owl swoops down with remarkable agility and snatches its prey with its sharp talons.
-Its diet primarily consists of small rodents, such as voles and mice, making it an effective predator for rodent control.
+Its diet primarily consists of Meadow voles and other small rodents form a significant part of the diet for this owl species., such as voles and mice, making it an effective predator for rodent control.

 “The short-eared owl is a remarkable species that plays a crucial role in maintaining the balance of grassland ecosystems in Ohio.
 Its presence helps control rodent populations, contributing to the overall health of these habitats.”